flubberpoof/time-series-lstm-arima/README.md

 - **Stacked LSTM** effectively models short-run dynamics, achieving the best performance.
 - **Attention-enhanced LSTM** improved after fixes but still underperformed, underscoring that more complex models are not inherently better.

-The broader takeaway: **model selection should follow data characteristics, not assumptions about complexity.** Gold prices behave like a random walk, limiting the benefits of attention mechanisms.
-By testing multiple architectures, documenting failures as well as successes, and interpreting results in context, this project highlights not only predictive performance but also research rigor and critical thinking.

-This work is not just about forecasting gold — it’s a demonstration of how to conduct applied machine learning research thoughtfully, with purpose and transparency.

 ---